The Secret Life of Insulators

 Insulators

-So, to those who design, build and operate power networks worldwide, please take a moment now and then to give a nod of appreciation, a bow of respect to the voltage-denying, gravity-defying insulator that makes transmission and distribution possible.
+So, to those who design, build and operate power networks, please take a moment now and then to give a nod of appreciation, a bow of respect to the lowly electrical insulator that makes all transmission and distribution possible.
+That humble, unassuming grid component that, beneath its modest appearance, is a real superhero in electrical power systems.